 While we did set up our vivarium prior to bringing Bacardi (our cute little beardie girl) home, we did not take the time to really dial in the needed temperatures.

 Our cool side was too cold.
 Our basking spot was too hot.
 Our UV light was too close to the basking spot.
 We made quite a few mistakes at first!
+You can see the lessons we learned in our tank temp guide here.

 The problem was that we made them after we had brought Bacardi home.
 It would have been a much better idea to get all those areas set up properly before we ever put her in her new home.